 To upload a file from your local computer to your workspace:

 - Select a directory where you want your files to get uploaded into, by clicking on that directory in the file browser on the left.
 By default, this is going to be your

 - Click File > Upload Local Files…, then choose either Select files or Select folder, depending on what you want to upload.

 File Revision History¶

-While working on a file, you can easily undo changes by clicking Edit > Undo or by hitting Ctrl + Z (on a PC) or ⌘ + Z on your keyboard.
-Similarly, you can redo changes by clicking Edit > Redo or by hitting Ctrl + Shift + Z.
+While working on a file, you can easily undo changes by clicking Edit > Undo or by pressing Ctrl + Z (on a PC) or ⌘ + Z on your keyboard.
+Similarly, you can redo changes by clicking Edit > Redo or by pressing Ctrl + Shift + Z.

 The CS50 IDE also keeps track of file revisions, in case you want to toggle between file revisions, without having to undo or redo many times.
 You can show the whole file revision history by clicking File > Show File Revision History, which will show a timeline similar to the following, on which you can click to jump to a particular version.